dennisshevtsov/code-convention/README.md

 }
 ```
-* Do group code in methods, properties, and constructors.
-* Do add an empty line between group.
-Do not add multiple lines.
-* Do use logical block *#ifdef* to configure code for an environment.
+* Can use logical block *#ifdef* to configure code for an environment.
-* Do use logical block *#region* to group fields, properties, constructors etc. that have many lines that cannot be collapsed.
+* Can use logical block *#region* to group fields, properties, constructors etc. that have many lines that cannot be collapsed.
 ```csharp
 // you can collapse the region, but the long constructor. public sealed class SampleService